Yacine-Di/yd-modal/README.md

 # yd-modal

+## Introduction

-Yd-modal is a simple Modal with some configurable features
+yd-modal is a simple modal with some configurable style features.
+The main purpose of this modal is to tell the user that his submit is ok.

 ## Link to the package